The Graduate School administers and awards all Doctor of Philosophy (PhD) programs at Northwestern.

-However, each program of study is designed and taught by individual schools responsible for the details of the curriculum design and teach the program of study.
-Students apply for admission to The Graduate School and comply with uniform guidelines for candidacy and graduation set forth by The Graduate School and the Bienen School of Music.
+However, the schools responsible for the details of the curriculum design and teach the program of study.
+Students apply for admission to The Graduate School, and comply with uniform guidelines for candidacy and graduation set forth by The Graduate School and the Bienen School of Music.
 The Bienen School is responsible for the many details of the degree, the actual teaching, advising, and oversight of research.
 For detailed advice, and to become familiar with The Graduate School regulations that govern all PhD degrees at Northwestern, students should work carefully with Bienen School faculty.

 Financial Aid and Expectations Top

-The Graduate School sponsors a number of internal fellowships and grants to students on a competitive basis, and include Presidential Fellowships, Summer Language Grants, and Conference Travel Grants, among others.
-PhD students are encouraged to apply for these special awards in consultation with their advisor and the Director of Graduate Music Studies (DGS) for the Department.
+The Graduate School sponsors a number of internal fellowships and grants to students on a competitive basis.
+Those awards include the Presidential Fellowship, Summer Language Grant, and Conference Travel Grant, among others.
+PhD students are encouraged to apply for these special awards in consultation with their adviser and the Director of Graduate Music Studies (DGS).

-Students needing additional funds to pay for their education may wish to apply for loans.
-Only U.S. citizens and permanent residents who are enrolled at least half-time are eligible for federal loans.
+Students needing additional funds to pay for their education may apply for loans.
+Only U.S. citizens, and permanent residents who are enrolled at least half-time, are eligible for federal loans.
 There are alternative loan options for part-time students and for international students.
-For more information, consult Graduate Services.
+Please contact Graduate Financial Aid for more information.

 Graduate Assistantships require students to serve the Department of Music Studies for up to 20 hours weekly for each of the 10 weeks in a given quarter.
-Fall, winter and spring quarters are required for such service; the summer quarter carries no expectation of service, but students are expected to maintain registration and file a study plan with the DGS.
-Stipends are paid on a 12-month basis.
+Fall, winter and spring quarters are required for such service; the summer quarter carries no expectation of service.

 Short Term Absence Request Form